 Side effects that you should report to your care team as soon as possible:

 Side effects that usually do not require medical attention (report to your care team if they continue or are bothersome):

 This list may not describe all possible side effects.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-Keep out of the reach of children.
+Keep out of the reach of children and pets.

-Store at room temperature between 15 and 30 degrees C (59 and 86 degrees F).
-Protect from light.
-Throw away any unused medicine after the expiration date.
+Store at room temperature between 20 and 25 degrees C (68 and 77 degrees F).
+Protect from light and moisture.
+Keep the container tightly closed.
+Throw away any unused medication after the expiration date.

 NOTE: This sheet is a summary.
 It may not cover all possible information.
 If you have questions about this medicine, talk to your doctor, pharmacist, or health care provider.

 Copyright ©2023 Elsevier Inc. All Rights Reserved.

 Note: Introduction and Frequently Asked Questions written and medically approved by Cleveland Clinic professionals.